divudilu/NHSBSA/README.md

 ###################################
 How to run the BDD Framework

-Download the CucumberBDDFramework folder from GitHub to your local machine.
+Download/Clone the CucumberBBD folder from GitHub to your local machine.

 Right click pom.xml and RunAs Maven test

-From commandline ==>Go the CucumberBDDFramework folder and run mvn clean test
+From commandline ==>Go the CucumberBBD folder and run mvn clean test

 ###############################
 Results/Reports